Never Under Estimate the Power of the Pause

 5. Pause for Effect

-A pause for effect is shorter, usually one to two seconds.
+A pause for effect is shorter, usually just 1 to 2 seconds.
 It creates the feeling that something is going to happen and lets words hang in the air so the audience can play with them in their minds.

-These last four are advanced uses of the pause you can implement to add finesse to your public speaking.
+These last 4 are advanced uses of the pause that you can implement to add finesse to your public speaking.

 6. Spontaneity Pause

-This pause creates the feeling of spontaneity.
-This is a technique that conveys you are thinking about your words as you are speaking and not simply reciting something you have said many times before.
-This will keep you and your audience members interested, even if you are very familiar with what you are saying.
+This pause creates a feeling of spontaneity.
+It is a technique that suggests you are thinking about your words as you are speaking and not simply reciting something you have said many times before.
+This will keep you and your audience members interested, even if you are actually very familiar with what you are saying.

 7. Pause to Relinquish Control

 This is particularly useful in Q & A situations.
-When responding to a question, is easy to fall into the trap of rambling, repeating yourself, and weakening your response.
-Nail your response to the question and then pause to indicate your are finished speaking.
+When responding to a question, it is easy to begin rambling or repeating yourself and weakening your response.
+Nail your response to the question, and then pause to indicate you are finished speaking.

 8. Sensory Pause

 Use this to support a description that appeals to the senses.
-For example, “A beautiful warm afternoon… (pause) ….imagine it… (pause) …willows softly rustling in the breeze… (pause) …birds chirping in the trees… (pause) …sitting with a cool glass of lemonade in your hand… (pause).
-Create heightened feeling in your audience by pausing to allow their senses to take hold.
+For example, “A beautiful warm afternoon,” pause . . .
+Imagine it,” pause . . .
+“Willows softly rustling in the breeze,” pause . . .
+“Birds chirping in the trees,” pause . . .
+“Sitting with a cold glass of lemonade in your hand,” pause . . .
+Create a heightened feeling in your audience by pausing to allow their senses to take hold.

 9. Pause for Emphasis

 Remember, a speech is not a monologue unless your audience is asleep or dead.
 A speech is a dialogue between your words and each audience member’s inner dialogue.
-Pauses allow your audience members to mentally interact with your words.
-A skilled speaker will often engage their audience more with their pauses than with their speaking.
+Pauses allow your audience members to interact mentally with your words.
+A skilled speaker will often engage an audience more with pauses than with speaking.